This application route is no longer available following the UK's exit from the EU

-European professionals can sign a declaration to provide temporary and occasional services in the UK
+European professionals must sign a declaration to provide temporary and occasional services in the UK

-Professionals established in the European Economic Area and Switzerland, practising in one of the professions we regulate, can make a declaration to provide temporary and occasional services in the UK.
+Professionals established in the European Economic Area and Switzerland, practising in one of the professions we regulate, have made a declaration to provide temporary and occasional services in the UK.

 We do not assess the professional knowledge and skills of these professionals against our standards of proficiency, so there are some limitations on how they can practise whilst in the UK.